Lumiboy/bitcoinz/doc/tor.md

 Tor configuration.

-4. Connect to a Zcash hidden server
+4. Connect to a BitcoinZ hidden server
 -----------------------------------

-To test your set-up, you might want to try connecting via Tor on a different computer to just a a single Zcash hidden server.
+To test your set-up, you might want to try connecting via Tor on a different computer to just a a single BitcoinZ hidden server.
 Launch bitcoinzd as follows:

 	./bitcoinzd -onion=127.0.0.1:9050 -connect=zctestseie6wxgio.onion